micnem/react-native-health/docs/background.md

 the [getSamples](./getSamples.md) or the [getClinicalRecords](./getClinicalRecords.md) method from your callback function.

 **Note** - Some HealthKit data types have a minimum update frequency of an hour.
-Even setting up an observer, it might take some moment until your app is notified by the HealthKit
+Even setting up an observer, it might take some time until your app is notified by HealthKit.

 ### More Information